 Exercise During and After Cancer Treatment: Level 2

-Time to Read: About 7 minutes
+Time to Read: About 8 minutes

 Talk with your healthcare provider before you start exercising more.
 Depending on your cancer treatment plan, you may need to avoid or change some exercises or activities.
 If you had surgery, ask your surgeon if it’s safe for you to start exercising more.

-Physical Activity and Exercise
+Physical activity and exercise

 Physical activity is any movement of the body that uses energy.
 Some of your daily life activities are examples of physical activity.
 This can be doing active chores around your home, doing yard work, or walking your dog.

 Exercise is a type of physical activity.
 When you exercise, you do body movements that are planned, controlled, and repeated (done over and over).
 This helps to improve or maintain your physical fitness level.
-Try to add these physical activities into your daily life.
-They will help you get many of the health benefits of exercise.

-• Brisk walking (such as power walking or speed walking)
+• Brisk walking, such as power walking or speed walking

 • Running